webmastersmith/pixx/README.md

 export default function App() {
   return (
     <div>
       {/* happy face.jpg is 720x360.
-The space in file name will be replaced in the new images so HTMl is valid. */}
+The space in file name will be replaced in the new images so HTML is valid. */}
       {pixx('./images/happy face.jpg')}
     </div>
   );